Chapter 14 Additional Simulations

 • Workplace microaggressions was captured with 11 items from Resnick and Galupo’s (Resnick & Galupo, 2019) scale.
 Responses are measured on a Likert type scale ranging from 1 (never) to 5 (a great deal).
 Higher scores indicate higher frequency of microaggressions.
 An example item is “Having my behaviors mimicked in a joking way due to my LGBTQ identity.”
 It is unclear if they used one or more scales.
 I simulated the data from Resnick and Galupo, selecting 3 and 4 items from three subscales.

-• Green behaviors was captured with three items from Norton et al.’s (Norton et al., 2017) scale.
+• Green behaviors were captured with three items from Norton et al.’s (Norton et al., 2017) scale.
 Responses are measured on a Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree).
 The response stem was, “Tomorrow, I intend to…” and items included, “…act in environmentally friendly ways,” “…carry out environmentally friendly behaviors at work,” and “…perform pro-environmental behaviors while at work.
 In the absence of factor loadings, I made them up.

 Because data is collected at the item level (and I want this resource to be as practical as possible, I have simulated the data for each of the scales at the item level.
 I guided the simulation using factor loadings from the exploratory factor analysis results and means and correlations from the Stage 5 analysis where 516 individuals who identified as LGBTQ completed the survey.
 Because the simulation will produce “out-of-bounds” values, the code below rescales the scores into the range of the Likert-type scaling and rounds them to whole values.